xwp/wp-customize-input-validity-constraints/readme.txt

 This is a feature plugin intended to implement [#38845](https://core.trac.wordpress.org/ticket/38845): Implement HTML5 input validity constraints in customizer settings.

+Activate the bundled “Customize Input Validity Constraints Examples” plugin to see the functionality in action.

 **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-input-validity-constraints).
 Pull requests welcome.
-Please see [issues](https://github.com/xwp/wp-customize-input-validity-constraints/issues) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customizer-browser-history).**
+Please see [issues](https://github.com/xwp/wp-customize-input-validity-constraints/issues) reported.**

+== Screenshots ==

+1. Server-side and client-side validation is performed.

 == Changelog ==